blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 *uses dnsmasq MariaDB and Nginx*

-`Mozilla Sync Server`_ is an Internet service which synchronize your Firefox (e.g. bookmarks, history, etc) across devices.
-By default, Firefox uses the sync server set up by Mozilla, but Mozilla has also released the sync server which we can use our own server for synchronization.
+`Mozilla Sync Server`_ is an Internet app which synchronizes Firefox (e.g. bookmarks, history, etc) across devices.
+By default, Firefox uses the sync server deployed by Mozilla, but Mozilla has also released the sync server software which we can use on our own servers for Firefox synchronization.

-*Note that the setup here uses the Mozilla hosted accounts server at https://accounts.firefox.com*
+*Note that the setup here makes uses of the Mozilla hosted accounts server at https://accounts.firefox.com .*

 Configure DNS
 -------------